 For simulation, virtual buses and nonvirtual buses are similar, except that all elements of a nonvirtual bus must have the same sample time.
 However, the type of bus can make a significant difference in the efficiency, size, and readability of generated code.
 For an example of this difference, see Generate Code for Buses.

-If you intend to generate code for a model that uses buses, for information about the best techniques to use, see Generate Efficient Code for Bus Signals in the Simulink Coder™ documentation.
+If you intend to generate code for a model that uses buses, for information about the best techniques to use, see Generate Efficient Code for Bus Signals (Simulink Coder).

 You can combine multiple nonvirtual buses with identical properties into an array of buses.
 An array of buses is an array whose elements are buses.
 Each bus object has the same signal name, hierarchy, and attributes for its bus elements.
 An array of buses is equivalent to an array of structures in MATLAB.